General File Submission Requirements

 - Severe cropping will shrink file size making it increasingly harder to scale.

-- Keep in mind the different aspect ratios for each of our sizes before making final cropping decisions (our sizes and ratios are listed under the “Submitting AI Files” section).
+- Check the different aspect ratios for each of our sizes before making final cropping decisions (our sizes and ratios are listed under the “Submitting AI Files” section).

 Tips on taking photographs that can scale to 48x70: